SpatialBench: Benchmarking Multimodal Large Language Models for Spatial Cognition: Evaluation on SpatialBench

 \subsection{Setup}

 \textbf{Models.} We evaluate a diverse set of MLLMs to comprehensively assess their spatial cognitive abilities.
 Our benchmark covers both proprietary and open-source models with support for video understanding.
-For proprietary models, we include leading systems such as Gemini \cite{gemini2023gemini}, GPT \cite{hurst2024gpt}, and Claude-Sonnet.
-For open-source models, we evaluate representative families including Qwen \cite{bai2023qwen}, GLM \cite{glm2024chatglm}, MiniMax \cite{li2025minimax}, and ERNIE \cite{zhang2019ernie}, encompassing variants across a broad range of architectures, parameter sizes (7B–235B), and training paradigms, enabling a systematic comparison of how different modeling strategies influence spatial cognition performance in SpatialBench.
+For proprietary models, we include leading systems such as Gemini \cite{gemini2023gemini}, GPT \cite{hurst2024gpt,openai2025gpt5}, and Claude-Sonnet \cite{anthropic2025claudesonnet45}.
+For open-source models, we evaluate representative families including Qwen \cite{bai2023qwen}, GLM \cite{glm2024chatglm}, ERNIE \cite{zhang2019ernie}, and spatial-centric models VST \cite{yang2025vst} and Cambrian-S \cite{yang2025cambrian} encompassing variants across a broad range of architectures, parameter sizes (7B–235B), and training paradigms, enabling a systematic comparison of how different modeling strategies influence spatial cognition performance in SpatialBench.

 \textbf{Metrics.} Following \cite{yang2025thinking}, we adopt evaluation metrics tailored to the answer type.
 Specifically, tasks in SpatialBench are categorized into Multiple-Choice Answer (MCA) and Numerical Answer (NA) formats.
 For MCA tasks, we employ accuracy (ACC) as the primary evaluation metric \cite{fu2025videomme,hendrycks2021measuring}, which measures the proportion of exactly matched answers between the model’s predictions and the ground-truth labels.
 While for NA tasks, where answers involve continuous numerical values, we adopt the mean relative accuracy (MRA) metric \cite{yang2025thinking,lin2014microsoft}, defined as: